Activist Elliott argues Sky is worth over $34 billion, UK regulator says

-LONDON (Reuters) - Activist hedge fund Elliott believes Walt Disney’s (DIS.N) deal to buy assets from Twenty-First Century Fox (FOXA.O) has valued Sky (SKYB.L) at more than $34 billion, higher than any of the current offers for the British broadcaster, Britain’s takeover regulator disclosed on Wednesday.
+LONDON (Reuters) - Activist hedge fund Elliott believes Walt Disney’s (DIS.N) deal to buy assets from Twenty-First Century Fox (FOXA.O) has valued Sky (SKYB.L) at more than $34 billion (26 billion pounds), higher than any of the current offers for the British broadcaster, Britain’s takeover regulator disclosed on Wednesday.

-Sky is at center of a bidding battle between Rupert Murdoch’s Fox, which already owns 39 percent of the pay-television company, and U.S. cable giant Comcast (CMCSA.O).
+Sky is at centre of a bidding battle between Rupert Murdoch’s Fox, which already owns 39 percent of the pay-television company, and U.S. cable giant Comcast (CMCSA.O).

 Disney has also agreed a separate deal to buy TV and film assets from Fox, including its Sky shareholding, for about $71 billion.
 Disney was forced to raise the price it is paying for the Fox businesses in June to $38 a share after Comcast also tried to gate-crash that deal.